 Set sail aboard the magnificent four-masted Sea Cloud, and explore the lush islands and vibrant cultures of the Lesser Antilles.
-Hike in the mountainous rain forests of Dominica, explore an active volcanic crater in Saint Lucia, and glide on a catamaran in the idyllic Grenadines.
-Amid a spectacular tropical backdrop, enjoy opportunities to swim and snorkel at coral reefs and white-sand beaches, and discover the hidden corners that make this place so special.
+Hike in the mountainous rain forests of Dominica, discover an active volcanic crater in Saint Lucia, and explore the idyllic Grenadines.
+Amid a spectacular tropical backdrop, enjoy opportunities to swim and snorkel at reefs and white-sand beaches, and discover the hidden corners that make this place so special.

 Go on historian-led walks in colonial towns infused with an intriguing mix of cultures.

 Learn about the region’s natural history from our team of experts, and encounter marine wonders while snorkeling in crystal-clear waters.

 Itinerary - 8 Days

 Arrive in Barbados and settle into your cabin aboard the elegant Sea Cloud.
 Cast off this afternoon, and enjoy dinner and our first Caribbean sunset.
 (D)

 Begin the morning on deck, where sailors climb the lines to raise the Sea Cloud’s sails by hand.
 Enjoy a full day skimming across the turquoise waters of the Caribbean.
 Relax with a book, photograph the ship and its exquisite details, and attend talks by our experts on the natural history of the islands we will soon explore.
 (B,L,D)